jwasinger/geth-docker-example/README.md

-## Simple Example which runs Geth via Docker
+## Simple Example which tries to deploy to a Geth private network via truffle

 ### Usage
-* Have Docker installed
+* Have `geth` executable in your path
 * Invoke `init_geth.sh` and then `run.sh` to start the client

 ### Truffle
-* `npm install && cd metacoin && truffle migrate`
+* `npm install && cd metacoin && truffle migrate --network development`